 Does not come with installation hardware

-If you have extremely limited counter space, need a lot of room to hold all of your produce, or purchase varieties that shouldn’t be stored together (storing some items together can lead to premature spoilage, due to the gases the food releases as it ages), a hanging basket is a great option.
+If you have extremely limited counter space, need a lot of room to hold all of your produce, or purchase varieties that shouldn’t be stored together (storing some items together can lead to premature spoilage), a hanging basket is a great option.
 This one comes in five finishes—chrome, copper, gold, white, and green—to suit a wide range of aesthetics.
-The mesh is also very fine, so even little fruits (think small tomatoes!), won’t roll out and onto the floor.
+The mesh is also very fine, so even little fruits (like small tomatoes!) won’t roll out and onto the floor.
 Still, it’s plenty breathable to help prolong the life of your produce.

 Another plus: There’s no assembly required.
 The basket is ready to hang with a simple hook.